Explore Japan's Cultural Heritage

 Tokyo

-Activities: Explore the historic Asakusa district and visit Senso-ji Temple, experience the bustling Shibuya Crossing, enjoy the nightlife in Shinjuku, and visit the Meiji Shrine.
+Activities: Explore historic Asakusa and Senso-ji Temple, experience Shibuya Crossing, enjoy Shinjuku nightlife, and visit Meiji Shrine.

 Accommodation: Capsule hotels, luxury hotels, traditional ryokans.